pingcap/docs/develop/dev-guide-create-secondary-indexes.md

 ## What is secondary index

-Secondary index is logical object in a TiDB cluster that help TiDB clusters find data more efficiently.
-When you create a secondary index, TiDB creates a reference to each row in the table and sorts it by the selected column, not by the table itself.
-TiDB's secondary index creation is an online operation that does not block data reads and writes from the table.
+Secondary index is a logical object in the TiDB cluster, you can simply think of it as the sorting of data, TiDB uses this orderliness to speed up the query.TiDB's operation of creating a secondary index is online and does not block data reads and writes in the table.TiDB creates references to rows in the table and sorts them by the selected columns.
+Instead of sorting the data in the table itself.
 More information can be found in [Secondary Indexes](/best-practices/tidb-best-practices.md#secondary-index).
 Secondary indexes can be [Create a secondary index while creating a new table](#create-a-secondary-index-while-creating-a-new-table) or [Adding a secondary index to an existing table](#adding-a-secondary-index-to-an-existing-table).

 ## Adding a secondary index to an existing table